mvolkmann/blog/src/php.md

 To get the value of a form parameter, use `$_POST['name']`.
 To get the value of a session variable, use `$_SESSION['name']`.
-To determine if any of these have been set, pass the syntax above to the builtin `isset` function.
+To determine if any of these have been set, pass the syntax above to the built-in `isset` function.

 To set a cookie, call `setcookie('name', value)`.
 To set a cookie with a time to live (TTL), add a third argument